sumanan047/pynfeld/README.md

 # pynfeld
-Using python data structures for crating webpages
+This is a package that uses python data structures for creating webpages.

+More details following soon: